na-na-hi/renget/archive/tmd2character_mohka.md

     Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
-1. Dew Gummi | Gives +10 IQ points to Bug-Types.
-Gives +5 to other types.
-Tastes like honeydew.
+1. Eᴍᴘᴛʏ | Vacant inventory slot.
-2. Silver Gummi | Gives +10 IQ points to Steel-Types.
-Gives +5 to other types.
-Tastes like an iron tablet.
+2. Eᴍᴘᴛʏ | Vacant inventory slot.

 **RP/QUEST STORAGE (∞ slots)**
 !!! note Inventory dedicated to extra stuff.